 For the past 10 years, Fraxel has been the gold standard of fractional skin resurfacing.
-Dr. Pearl and our staff have been able to treat many common skin imperfections and irregularities with the technology.
+Dr. Ereso and our staff have been able to treat many common skin imperfections and irregularities with the technology.
 Given that Fraxel treatment is so popular, we receive many questions about it.
-Dr. Pearl has compiled the most frequently asked questions below.
+Dr. Ereso has compiled the most frequently asked questions below.

 What does Fraxel treat?

 With the Fraxel re:stor Dual 1550/1927 system, we can treat deep and superficial imperfections of the skin on the face, neck, chest and hands, including:

 - Fine lines

 - Surgical scars

 - Irregular texture